cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab1/index.md

 ## 4. Summary

-The `IasCable` and the [`Modules`](https://modules.cloudnativetoolkit.dev/) (from the Technology Zone Accelerator Toolkit project) which are all from the Cloud Native Toolkit providing a good concept for a framework to provide reusable components to install and configure cloud infrastructure.
-This was just a getting started.
-There is more to learn.
+The `IasCable` and the [`Modules`](https://modules.cloudnativetoolkit.dev/) (from the TechZone Accelerator Toolkit) are all from the Cloud Native Toolkit providing a good concept for a framework.
+This helps to provide reusable components to install and configure cloud infrastructure.
+What you have learned so far is just helping you to get started, there is more to learn.